Popcorn Culture

 Ruminations on TV Shows, Comics, And Music

-(6, 2, Peri, Jamie, Sontarans) 135 minutes Usually, a multiple Doctor episode features the most recent faces of The Doctor teaming up to battle something Time Lord related.
+(5, Peri, Adric, Nyssa, Tegan, Vislor, The Master, 6) 100 minutes This final Peter Davison episode shows up on virtually every Best Episode of Doctor Who list I've ever seen.
+It's got social commentary, heroics, and some surprise cameos, including the introduction of the new Doctor who is going to take the series in a darker direction.
+Serial 2: The Mark Of The Rani (6, Peri, The Master, The Rani) 90 minutes It's not Colin Baker's fault that a lot of his episodes aren't very good.
+They gave him a ridiculous costume, the writing was fairly mediocre, and he inherited the companion with the awful fake accent.
+But here he runs afoul of that goddamned evil Time Lord, The Ma---wait, nope.
+It's a NEW evil Time Person, The Rani.
+Oh, wait, The Master is there, too.
+Stupid Time People.
+Serial 3: The Two Doctors (6, 2, Peri, Jamie, Sontarans) 135 minutes Usually, a multiple Doctor episode features the most recent faces of The Doctor teaming up to battle something Time Lord related.
 But this time we go way back to the second face of The Doctor as he and Jamie (remember him?) end up being trapped by Sontarans who are trying to master time travel.
-It's up to the current face of The Doctor and his shittily-accented companion to rescue them and restore the timeline.
+It's up to the current face of The Doctor and his poorly-accented companion to rescue them and restore the timeline.
 Or whatever.
-It's a grim way to start A Grim Season.
-Serial 2: Revelation Of The Daleks (6, Peri, Davros, Daleks) 90 minutes It's been a while since the genocidal grey trash cans have bugged The Doctor.
+Serial 4: Revelation Of The Daleks (6, Peri, Davros, Daleks) 90 minutes It's been a while since the genocidal grey trash cans have bugged The Doctor.
 So The Supreme Dalek and his army set out to kill The Doctor....yawn.
-But, oh shit, it's Davros, and his New Even More Perfect (TM) Daleks.
+But, oh wait, it's Davros, and his New Even More Perfect (TM) Daleks.
 They're so dreamy and creamy.
 Surely a war between two Dalek armies will result in fewer Daleks by the end of it.
 How could this be a bad thing?
-Serial 3: Terror Of The Vervoids (Trial Of A Time Lord) (6, Mel, Time Lords, Vervoids, Valeyard) 100 minutes This is part of a season long arc where The Doctor is put on trial by those asshole Time Lords for being un-Time Lord like or some shit.
+Serial 5: Terror Of The Vervoids (Trial Of A Time Lord) (6, Mel, Timelords, Vervoids, Valeyard) 100 minutes This is part of a season long arc where The Doctor is put on trial by Time People for being un-Time like or something.
 So the framing device is The Doctor in court recounting his un-Time Lord like adventures.
 It's not a great season.
 It's not even a good season.
 But Terror Of The Vervoids introduces a new companion, and focuses more on the adventure with the aliens than on the trial aspect.
-Serial 4: The Ultimate Foe (Trial Of A Time Lord) (6, Mel, Glitz, Time Lords, The Master, Valeyard) 55 minutes It's the end of the arc that we mostly skipped!
+Serial 6: The Ultimate Foe (Trial Of A Time Lord) (6, Mel, Glitz, Timelords, The Master, Valeyard) 55 minutes It's the end of the arc that we mostly skipped!
 Who is The Valeyard?
 Do we care?
-Is The Doctor guilty of anything besides not being as much of an asshole as those other asshole Time Lords?
+Is The Doctor guilty of anything besides not being as much of an jerk as those other Time People?
 Oh, also The Master is in this for some reason?
 And the trial is in a future that won't ha--look, it's an okay episode, and I didn't want to cut out all of Colin Baker's run, since it's totally not his fault that his era was so blah.
-Serial 5: Time And The Rani (7, Mel, Rani, Tetraps) 100 minutes New Doctor!
-Return of one of them there evil Time Lo-- Time La-- Time People!
-This is the second episode in a row where I'll admit, it's Not A Great episode.
-But there wasn't much to choose from.
-Low budgets, mediocre writers, no real direction to the seasons, except the heavy handed Trial Of A Timelord.
-We don't even get to see why the previous face of The Doctor had to regenerate.
-But it's not a terrible story, and it's fun to watch the new guy run around trying to figure things out.
-Serial 6: Dragonfire (7, Mel, Ace, Glitz) 75 minutes It's time for a changing of The Companions.
+Serial 7: Dragonfire (7, Mel, Ace, Glitz) 75 minutes It's time for a changing of The Companions.
 Mel, we hardly knew ye, so Get Out.
 It's really strange to try and describe the episodes of this era.
-Shit goes down between characters and aliens you've never seen before, and never will again.
+Drama goes down between characters and aliens you've never seen before, and never will again.
 Some of it is interesting.
-Serial 7: The Greatest Show In The Galaxy (7, Ace, Psychic Circus) 100 minutes Ok, this is fairly easy to explain, The Doctor and the companion we met in the last episode go to a Psychic Circus.
+Serial 8: Remembrance Of The Daleks (7, Ace, Davros, Daleks) 100 minutes Davros and The Daleks are back for the second time in one season.
+This is really the first ever Easter Egg episode of Doctor Who.
+There's a ton of references to previous storylines, as this episode celebrated the twenty-fifth anniversary of Doctor Who.
+Serial 9: The Greatest Show In The Galaxy (7, Ace) 100 minutes Ok, this is fairly easy to explain, The Doctor and the companion we met in the last episode go to a Psychic Circus.
 Evil clowns.
 No escape.
 Robots.
-This is the kind of weird sci-fi adventure you can explain to your friends and not have them immediately ask "Why do you watch that shit?"
-Serial 8: Curse Of The Fenric (7th, Ace, Haemovores) 100 minutes This is another weird timey-wimey episode.
-We find out just how Ace, The Doctor's companion for the last two serials, came to meet up with The Doctor in the first place, and we get some super dark family shit to go with it.
-It also has one of those timey-wimey things where a creature time travels to help create itself, and by not creating itself it's existence is...just watch the episode.
-Serial 9: Survival (7, Ace, The Master, Cheetah People) 75 minutes Wouldn't it be really weird for a children's science fiction show to end with the spunky point-of-view companion character essentially turning into a cheetah person and then she and her time travelling friend step into their time machine and are never seen again?
-Because that's sort of what happened if you were watching the series as it came out.
-We're not going to leave you in such despair, but this episode is at least interesting, as it also features that rubbish bearded Time Shithead, The Master.
-He's definitely a villain here, but more Of Circumstance than he usually is.
-It's kind of fine that this killed the "classic" era of Who, as it was getting fairly disappointing.
+This is the kind of weird sci-fi adventure you can explain to your friends and not have them immediately ask "Why do you watch this?"
 Serial 10: The Enemy Within (8, 7, Grace, The Master) 90 minutes Usually, a regeneration episode involves The Doctor doing something heroic, and at the very end of the episode turning into a new person, saying one cool line, and then ending.
 In this episode we get to spend a decent amount of time with Sylvester McCoy.
 It's unclear how long it's been since Survival, but he is on his own, bringing the ashes of The Master to dump out in space or something.
-But ohhhhhh, even as ashes, The Master fucks shit up, and his chaos leads to The Doctor having to regenerate in America.
+But ohhhhhh, even as ashes, The Master creates chaos, and his chaos leads to The Doctor having to regenerate in America.
 This wraps up what is easily The Weakest Season of Doctor Who.
+Holiday Special: Dimensions In Time (3, 4, 5, 6, 7, Sarah Jane, Brigadier, Susan Foreman, Victoria, Liz, Mike Yates, Leela, Romana, Nyssa, Peri, Mel, Ace, K-9, The Rani, Cybermen) This is a silly crossover with a long-running British soap opera.
+It was for charity, and it looks like it was made on a budget of four dollars, but it's a fun end to the Classic Era of Doctor Who that lets many of your favorite characters take what they probably imagined was their final bow, even though many of these characters will get cameos in the modern series.

 0 Comments